ynajeon487/dreammakefood/replit.md

 - Model: GPT-4o-mini for cost-effective responses
 - System prompt configured for Vietnamese student cooking assistance
 - Handles general chat, structured menu generation, and ingredient-based recipe suggestions
+- **Ingredient-based generation**: Returns 2-4 different dish options from available ingredients
+  - Each dish uses some or all of the provided ingredients (not forced to use everything)
+  - Budget parameter is optional - AI adapts recommendations based on presence/absence
   - Optimizes ingredient usage and minimizes food waste
 - Markdown formatting support for rich text responses

 **Database**: Neon Serverless PostgreSQL